helgridly/love/index.md

   <tr>
     <td>
         <p><b>I'm willing to change my plans for the right person</b>.
 I <i>do</i> want to live in a big city, but as long as the energy is right, that could be any number of places.
 London and NYC are the obvious ones, but there might be others: Chicago?
 Paris?
 Tokyo?</p>
+        <p>I'm open to moving somewhere else for a few months to try it and see.
+At the time of writing (Dec '24), NYC is currently a candidate for this.</p>
-        <p>I realize that "embark on a relationship knowing you have a few months in which to materially affect a big life decision" is daunting, and I don't blame anyone who doesn't want to take that on.</p>
+        <p>I realize that "embark on a relationship with somebody about to take a big life decision" is daunting, and I don't blame anyone who doesn't want to take that on.</p>
-        <p>But if you think we're compatible and are willing to give it a shot...</p>
+        <p>On the other hand, maybe the location does line up... and if you think we might be compatible, why not give it a shot? 🙂</p>
     </td>
     <td>
         <p>You live in or around London; or you're London-curious and could imagine potentially making it home.</p>